 David J. Decker is a licensed psychologist who has been involved with the mental health field for 25 years serving as a therapist and program director in a variety of settings.
 For ten years, he served as director of a domestic abuse program at a community mental health center and he is currently in private practice at Merriam Park Professional Building, 366 Prior Ave.
 North, Suite 203, St. Paul, MN 55104.
 His phone number is 612-725-8402.
 He has also written a book, Stopping The Violence, A Group Model to Change Men's Abusive Attitudes and Behaviors.
 In addition, Dave has designed and presented workshops for professionals and community groups on shame and empowerment, anger regulation, domestic abuse, assertiveness, healthy relationships, stress management, and other topics.

 Find out more at: www.angeresources.com

-Complete this form and send along with payment
+To sign-up for a class, please complete this form and mail it to TCMC and send along with payment to:

 Men Helping Men With Anger

 Twin Cities Men's Center